d40cht/sbt-cpp/README.md

 * Whilst having the ambitions to match the functionality of an established contender such as CMake (and providing a much more powerful scripting language), it currently has one main developer.
 * The aforementioned developer currently only has access to a limited number of platforms and compilers at the moment, being:
  1. Various Linux variants (on ARM and x86) with Gcc and Clang.
 Both native and cross-compiling.
- 2. Windows (7) with Visual Studio Cygwin and Mingw.
+ 2. Windows 7 with Visual Studio Cygwin and Mingw.
+* Currently sbt-cpp is auto-built using Travis CI, which whilst wonderful, only currently supports Linux builds for open-source projects.

+Having said the above, sbt-cpp is currently in deployment in at least one commercial environment with a reasonably complex multi-platform codebase (including ARM cross-compilation).
+Any work to extend the tool or offers of more rich environments for autobuild would be very gratefully accepted.

 ## Sbt-cpp quickstart